owenstranathan/owenstranathan.github.io/_drafts/2020-16-01-Unity-Input-Controller.md

 In the picture below you can see that I've named the Game Object that our script `InputTest.cs` is attached to "controller" and if you look at the inspector you can see the array of axis inputs as well as our booleans for testing buttons and axis (not pictured but further down the inspector's scroll area is the array of button inputs, axis 4 and 5 are disabled because they are the
-L2 and R2 analog inputs on the wireless Dual Shock 4 controller that I'm using.
+L2 and R2 analog inputs on the wireless Dual Shock 4 controller that I'm using.[^3]

 ![Input Test Example](/assets/img/InputController/InputTest.png)